 Promoting oral health in early years is essential to protecting young teeth and establishing good habits.
+It is also a requirement of the EYFS guidelines: “All settings must promote the good health, including oral health, of children attending the setting.”

 There are three main themes in good dental health: